-The city of Lynchburg is undergoing a major construction project in downtown Lynchburg for the next several years, the Downtown Utility & Streetscape Project!
+The city of Lynchburg is undergoing major construction projects in downtown Lynchburg for the next several years, the Downtown Utility & Streetscape Project!
 Ultimately, this will add to the runner experience of our race in future years, but for now we are relocating the Turkey Trot Course to a familiar Start/Finish line on Langhorne Road in front of EC Glass High School.
-One of the drawbacks to using this new course route, is the limited amount of time we have for road closures causing us to not offer a youth 1-miler race for these two years.
+One of the drawbacks to using this new course route, is the limited amount of time we have for road closures causing us to not offer a youth 1-miler race in this course location.
 We encourage participants of ALL ages to run, walk, stroll at any pace to continue participating.

 Thanks for your patience and your support as we work with the City to overcome these challenges.

 Learn more about the Downtown Utility & Streetscape Project on their website.

 We’re excited to announce our recent grant awarded from Capital One in the amount of $25,000 for our Ways to Work, Richmond program.

 Ways to Work is an Economic Empowerment program that provides low-interest car loans to working families.
 It is designed to help participants move toward financial stability, increased self-sufficiency and advanced career opportunities.
 In addition to loan assistance, participants receive financial education and coaching – making a substantial difference in their lives.

 Thank you, Capital One, for supporting the mission of HumanKind and changing lives.